Friday’s ‘General Hospital’ Spoilers: Brad Asks Julian For More Help And Gets An Unexpected Response

 Of course, it could be that this plays out a bit differently during Friday’s show in comparison to what the preview appears to suggest.
 The show does love to fake out viewers with what appears to be a major development when it’s actually a daydream of sorts.

 For example, that very thing happened not long ago when it briefly seemed that Hayden finally told Finn the truth about their daughter.
-She didn’t, but the show certainly wanted viewers to believe it was a real conversation initially.
+She didn’t, but the show certainly wanted viewers to believe it was a real conversation at first.
 It seems possible that Julian choking Brad could be something similar.

 General Hospital spoilers indicate that next week, Brad will go to Nelle’s parole hearing.
 At this point, little else about Nelle, Brad, or Julian has been revealed in terms of what’s coming up over the next week or two.